DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 license must satisfy the following requirements as applicable:

-(a) No more than 12 CPD credits may be earned for approved CPD programs or
+(a) No more than 12 CPD hours may be earned for approved CPD programs or

 activities during one 24-hour period.